Land Signs at Sea

 For the North Sea and Atlantic sailor

 The relevant bird species differ, but the principle transfers exactly.
 Gannets are the most useful bird for northern European waters.
-They are coastal and island breeders — Bass Rock, Hermaness, Ailsa Craig, Grassholm, and dozens of other colonies around the British Isles — and their daily feeding range from those colonies is considerable, up to several hundred kilometres in some studies.
+They are coastal and island breeders.
+Bass Rock, Hermaness, Ailsa Craig, Grassholm, and dozens of other colonies around the British Isles.
+Their daily feeding range from those colonies is considerable, up to several hundred kilometres in some studies.
 A gannet or a group of gannets flying with purpose in consistent direction at dusk is worth attending to.
-Puffins, razorbills, and guillemots all have a much more restricted range and are reliable indicators of proximity to breeding colonies — within roughly twenty to thirty miles of nesting cliffs.
+Puffins, razorbills, and guillemots all have a much more restricted range and are reliable indicators of proximity to breeding colonies, within roughly twenty to thirty miles of nesting cliffs.
 Seeing them in numbers on the water in July or August places you within that radius.

-Lewis documents the Gilbertese navigator Teeta's description of how this works in practice.
+Lewis documents the Gilbertese navigator Teeta’s description of how this works in practice.
 The first sign, visible from roughly fifteen to twenty miles, is a persistent cloud formation that behaves differently from the surrounding cloud.
-It builds, breaks up slightly, and reforms — its internal activity driven by the convection over the land — while the clouds around it drift steadily downwind and dissipate.
-The shape that Teeta particularly emphasised as diagnostic is what Lewis describes as a V-shaped cloud: two branches that form above an invisible island as the convective cloud is split by internal dynamics and then carried downwind, with new cloud continually forming and replacing the dissipating arms.
-The cloud does not move; the arms reform as each successive cumulus is blown away.
+It builds, breaks up slightly, and reforms.
+Its internal activity driven by the convection over the land while the clouds around it drift steadily downwind and dissipate.
+The shape Teeta particularly emphasised as diagnostic is what Lewis describes as a V-shaped cloud.
+Two branches that form above an invisible island as the convective cloud is split by internal dynamics and then carried downwind, with new cloud continually forming and replacing the dissipating arms.
+The cloud does not move.
+The arms reform as each successive cumulus is blown away.

 The Solent as a Pacific training ground

-Tristan Gooley, in The Secret World of Weather, makes a direct connection between Pacific Island cloud-reading techniques and what any sailor can observe over the Isle of Wight on a settled summer afternoon from the South Downs or from a vantage point on the northern shore of the Solent.
-He describes watching from the hills above his home — with the Solent below and the Isle of Wight clearly visible across the water — and observing the island produce exactly the cloud formations that Pacific navigators used as landfall indicators.
+Tristan Gooley, in The Secret World of Weather, makes a direct connection between Pacific Island cloud-reading techniques and what any sailor can observe over the Isle of Wight on a settled summer afternoon.
+He describes watching from the South Downs above his home, with the Solent below and the Isle of Wight clearly visible across the water, and seeing the island produce exactly the cloud formations Pacific navigators used as landfall indicators.
 Cumulus clouds build over the island from early afternoon, differ noticeably in character from clouds over the surrounding water, and show the anchored, rebuilding behaviour that distinguishes a thermally-driven island cloud from a drifting sea cloud.

-The same effect applies to the Orkney Islands approaching from the south, to Shetland from Orkney, to the Faroe Islands on a passage from Shetland, and to the Norwegian mountains on an approach from the North Sea — though for high ground the effect is a somewhat different phenomenon: orographic cloud forced up by the mountain, which is even more persistent and distinctive than the convective island cloud.
+The same effect applies to the Orkney Islands approaching from the south, to Shetland from Orkney, to the Faroe Islands on a passage from Shetland, and to the Norwegian mountains on an approach from the North Sea.
+For high ground the effect is a slightly different phenomenon, orographic cloud forced up by the mountain, which is even more persistent and distinctive than the convective island cloud.

 Sound as a land sign

-Gooley covers this territory in How to Read Water in the context of freshwater — detecting a waterfall at range by careful listening — but the same principle applies at sea in certain conditions.
+Gooley covers this territory in How to Read Water in the context of freshwater, detecting a waterfall at range by careful listening.
+The same principle applies at sea in certain conditions.
 The sound of surf breaking on a rocky coast carries downwind for several miles in calm conditions.
-In fog on a quiet night, this is not a reassuring sound but it is an informative one — and hearing it before seeing anything is considerably better than the alternative!
+In fog on a quiet night, this is not a reassuring sound, but it is an informative one, and hearing it before seeing anything is considerably better than the alternative.

 Integrating the signs

 This is, in microcosm, the same shift in observational practice that the whole of this navigation series describes.
-It is not a matter of knowing more facts.
-It is a matter of attending differently — with sustained, specific, patient attention rather than a background awareness.
+Not a matter of knowing more facts.
+A matter of attending differently, with sustained, specific, patient attention rather than a background awareness.
 The signs are present in the environment.
 They require observers who are actually watching for them.